-EOM’s speciality is trading biofuels, in particular biomass.
+EOM’s speciality is trading and brokerage of biofuels, in particular biomass.

 Our special focus is on wood pellets as that is today the numerically most sought after biomass.
 Wood pellet production has long been growing worldwide against a background of increasing interest from purchasers as this product’s properties make it flexible for both dedicated and co-fired industrial boilers as well as private homeowners’ stoves, all while sustainability requirements are constantly becoming updated to ensure the product’s continued viability as a bio-friendly fuel.
 Especially European and now also East Asian sales of wood pellets are now steadily increasing over a number of years and the total market is in the 10s of millions of tonnes, illustrating the confidence of utilities and households alike in the availability and sustainability in wood pellets.

 Having years of experience in the trade of wood pellets we regard them to be an important solution to ensuring good access to base load renewable energy today and in the future, as well as supporting environmentally conscious residents with fuel that helps them to individually decrease their carbon footprint, all reasons for our continued focus on this product.